markavitale/swift-package-resources-sample/README.md

 # swift-package-resources-sample

-A description of this package.
+A sample SPM package that uses resources